 On July 21, 2021, the Company completed the first tranche of the non-brokered private placement announced on July 12, 2021.
 The Company issued 8,713,750 units in this tranche at a price of \$0.16 per unit for gross proceeds of \$1,394,200.
-Each unit consists of one common share and one transferable common share purchase warrant.
+Each unit consisted of one common share and one transferable common share purchase warrant.
 Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for two years from the date of issue.
 Finder's fees payable were \$34,300 cash and 214,375 non-transferable warrants exercisable into common shares at \$0.25 for two years from the date of issue with a fair value of \$20,226.
 Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -0.39%; expected stock price volatility -105.8%; dividend yield -0%; and expected warrant life -2 years.

 On January 26, 2021, the Company completed the second and final tranche of the non-brokered private placement announced on December 29, 2020 and increased on January 5, 2021.
 The Company issued 19,086,500 units in this tranche at a price of \$0.13 per unit for gross proceeds of \$2,481,245.
-Each unit consists of one common share and one transferable common share purchase warrant.
+Each unit consisted of one common share and one transferable common share purchase warrant.
 Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for three years from the date of issue.
 Finder's fees payable were \$71,799 cash and 552,300 non-transferable warrants exercisable into common shares at \$0.25 for three years from the date of issue with a fair value of \$42,075.
 Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -0.16%; expected stock price volatility -103.89%; dividend yield -0%; and expected warrant life -2 years.

 On January 11, 2021, the Company completed the first tranche of the non-brokered private placement announced on December 29, 2020 and increased on January 5, 2021.
-The Company issued 22,913,577 units in this tranche at a price of 0.13 per unit for gross proceeds of 2.978,765.
-Each unit consists of one common share and one transferable common share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at 0.25 per share for three years from the date of issue.
-Finder's fees payable were 12.763 cash and 1.758 non-transferable warrants exercisable into common shares at 0.258 for three years from the date of issue with a fair value of 0.758.
-Included in this tranche were 1.758 of subscription proceeds that were received prior to December 1.758 per value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate 0.188; expected stock price volatility 1.758 dividend yield 1.758 and expected warrant life 1.758 and expected warrant life 1.758 per value of 1.7588 per valu
+The Company issued 22,913,577 units in this tranche at a price of \$0.13 per unit for gross proceeds of \$2,978,765.
+Each unit consisted of one common share and one transferable common share purchase warrant.
+Each warrant entitles the holder thereof to purchase one additional common share in the capital of the Company at \$0.25 per share for three years from the date of issue.
+Finder's fees payable were \$12,763 cash and 98,175 non-transferable warrants exercisable into common shares at \$0.25 for three years from the date of issue with a fair value of \$6,933.
+Included in this tranche were \$1,017,510 of subscription proceeds that were received prior to December 31, 2020.
+Fair value of the warrants was calculated using the Black-Scholes pricing model and the following variables: risk-free interest rate -0.18%; expected stock price volatility -103.53%; dividend yield -0%; and expected warrant life -2.07 years.